jfraser2/AWS-lambda-assessment/README.md

 forcing it too, because when you check the Expose daemon on ..., it is creating a listener on 2375 which is direct. <br/>
 Open a new windows Administrator Shell and run the command<br/>

-sam local invoke NotificationAndTemplate --docker-network VA-assessment -d 8080 --container-host localhost:2375 --profile my-local-dev --add-host host.docker.internal:host-gateway --debug --event src/test/resources/AllNotificationsEvent.json<br/>
+sam local invoke NotificationAndTemplate --docker-network VA-assessment -d 8080 --profile my-local-dev --add-host host.docker.internal:host-gateway --debug --event src/test/resources/AllNotificationsEvent.json<br/>

 You should see the following result After a wait:<br/>
 {<br/>